chrissxYT/i3buntu/README.md

 ##### 1. Download and install Ubuntu Minimal (NetBoot)

 A guide on how to construct a installation media (CD, DVD or USB key) can be found in the above link for Ubuntu Minimal.
-During installation, a `Software Selection` wizard will appear.
-One may choose to install whatever one wishes to include from this wizard.
-However, in my personal setup I have chosen to select `Manual package selection` and `standard system utilities` as the only selected options.
-When the base installation is done, one should see the Ubuntu Bash prompt.
+During the installation select the English language and German keyboard layout, uncheck the options for additional software.
+After the new installation is booted, open a Terminal.

 ##### 2. Download and install i3buntu